haxsaw/actuator/Tutorial.md

 ### <a name="modrefs_ctxtexprs">Model References, Context Expressions, and the Nexus</a>
 A few of the examples above have shown that accessing model attributes results in a reference object of some sort.
 These objects are the key to declaratively relating aspects of various models to one another.
 For instance, a reference to the attribute that stores the IP address of a provisioned server can be used as the value of a variable in the namespace model, and once the IP address is known, the variable will have a meaningful value.

 There are three different ways to get references to parts of a model: first through the use of _model references_, which are direct attribute accesses to model or model instance objects.
-This approach can only be used after a model class has already been created; this means that if a reference between memebers is required in the middle of a model class definition, model references aren't yet available, and hence can't be used.
+This approach can only be used after a model class has already been created; this means that if a reference between sibling members is required in the middle of a model class definition, model references aren't yet available, and hence can't be used.

 The second method is through the use of _context expressions_.
 A context expression provides a way to express a reference to objects and models that don't exist yet-- the expression's evaluation is delayed until the reference it represents exists, and only then does the expression yield an actual reference.
 Additionally, context expressions provide a way to express references that include keyed lookups into Multi* wrappers, but will defer the lookup until needed.
-These two attributes allow context expressions to be used in a number of ways that a direct model or instance reference can't.
+These two characteristics allow context expressions to be used in a number of ways that a direct model  reference can't.

 The third is via the _nexus_.
 The nexus is a concentration point for all of the models in a particular model set, and provides a way for one model to logically access a related model without actually knowing its name.
 This is useful when one model needs to generate a context expression to another model that may rely on context information such as the current component's name.
 All models contain a nexus, and the context object also contains a reference to the nexus that makes it easy to reach any other model in a model set in a context expression.